don99ishara/Spring-Boot-Task-Manager-WebApp/README.md

 ## Overview

-Simple task manager web application where users can add, update or delete tasks.
+Simple task manager web application where users can view, add, update or delete tasks.